illinidance/utility/README.md

 These files are required for `just standard-round` and `just latin-round` to work properly.

-Now you're all set to generate ballroom dance rounds! 🎵✨

 ## Rounds file generation

 This section outlines the complete workflow for setting up and generating ballroom dance rounds using the `just` commands.